-- A The student, school, and district are identified in this area. - B The 2004 Science Content Scores appear in this area.
-These are the actual number of points earned.
-In the "Percent" column, the "Points Earned" are compared to the "Points Possible" to determine the percentage of questions the student answered correctly in each of the four content subcategories (clusters).
+- The student, school, and district are identified in this area. - B The 2005 Science Content Scores appear in this area.
+The "Points Possible" provides the total number of points possible for each of the four content subcategories (clusters), while the "Points Earned" shows the number of points earned by the student for each subcategory.
 The state comparison in thirds is provided.
-A checkmark indicates whether the student's points earned fell in the lowest third, middle third, or highest third of scores across the state for each content subcategory. - C The 2004 FCAT Science Score appears in this area.
+A checkmark indicates whether the student's points earned fell in the lowest third, middle third, or highest third of scores across the state for each content subcategory. - The 2005 FCAT Science Score appears in this area.
 The state comparison in thirds (for all content subcategories combined) is printed here.
 A checkmark indicates whether the student's scale score fell in the lowest third, middle third, or highest third of scores across the state.
-The graph displays the student's score and compares it with the average score for the state.
+The shaded bar on the graph displays the student's current score and the white bar on the graph provides the state average.
 The footnote below the graph describes the range in which a student's FCAT Science Score would likely fall if the student took the test again without additional instruction.
-Students who receive additional instruction would likely improve their scores. - D The Science Content is described in this section.
-The titles of the content subcategories are the same across Grades 5, 8, and 10; however, the actual content varies by grade level based on the benchmarks at each grade.
+Students who receive additional instruction would likely improve their scores. - The Science Content is described in this section.
+The titles of the content subcategories are the same across Grades 5, 8, and 11; however, the actual content varies by grade level based on the benchmarks at each grade.
 Each of the four content subcategories is listed, along with a description of the content assessed within that subcategory.
 Spanish and Haitian Creole translations of this information are provided.
 The content assessed on the Science SSS test is described on pages 33 and 34 of this booklet.